KristinaEngland/design-system/components/accordion.md

 - You want to give users the ability to select which content to expand and review.

 ## When Not to Use
 - When you need users to read all the content on the page.
+Putting critical content into accordions increases [interaction cost and user resentment](https://www.nngroup.com/articles/accordions-complex-content/).
 - When the content isn't related and should be different pages to improve both usability and searchability.

 ## Accessibility and Usability